-Recreational shooting and hunting are both multi-billion dollar industries.
+Recreational shooting and hunting are both multi-billion-dollar industries.
 When these two are combined, the economic impact they have on the economy cannot be ignored.
 Collectively, they generate $138 billion in economic output and support over 1,656,000 jobs annually.
-Any shock to the recreational shooting industry poses a great danger to the nation’s economy as well as its ability to provide consistent sources of revenue for conservation.
+Any shock to the recreational shooting industry poses a significant threat to the nation’s economy as well as its ability to provide consistent sources of revenue for conservation.

 Points of Interest

 - In the United States, there are over 52 million people who spend nearly $17 billion annually on recreational shooting.

 - Recreational shooting supports more than 329,000 jobs throughout the country.

 - In 2016, recreational shooting provided over $2.26 billion in state and local taxes and $2.8 billion in federal taxes, totaling approximately $5.1 billion in taxes generated nationally.